bit-part/PowerMTML-ST2/README.md

-# About PowerMTML-ST2
+# About PowerMTML Completions

-PowerMTML-ST2 is autocompletions of PowerCMS for Sublime Text 2.
+PowerMTML Completions is autocompletions of PowerCMS for Sublime Text 2.
-You can use suggestions of "Movable Type Template Tags" after installing [MTML-ST2](https://github.com/bit-part/MTML-ST2) .
+You can use suggestions of "Movable Type Template Tags" after installing [MTML Completions ](https://github.com/bit-part/MTML-ST2) .

 ## Instalation